aerisweather/Aeris-iOS-Library/README.md

 ## Demo Application

 Check out the included demo project, under the **Demo** directory, which contains a variety of example views using different components of the SDK, including pre-built weather views and weather maps utilizing different mapping libraries.
-Since the project's Aeris Weather SDK dependencies in the demo project are installed and managed using [CocoaPods](http://cocoapods.org), you will need to open the **Demo/AerisDemo.xcworkspace**.
+Since the project's AerisWeather SDK dependencies in the demo project are installed and managed using [CocoaPods](http://cocoapods.org), you will need to open the **Demo/AerisDemo.xcworkspace**.

-The various frameworks of the Aeris iOS Weather SDK are located under the **SDK** directory.
-These are the libraries you will be using within your own custom projects.

-For complete details and instructions on installing and getting started with the Aeris iOS Weather SDK, refer to our complete [Getting Started and API documentation](https://www.aerisweather.com/support/docs/toolkits/aeris-ios-sdk-3/getting-started/).
+For complete details and instructions on installing and getting started with the AerisWeather SDK for iOS, refer to our complete [Getting Started and API documentation](https://www.aerisweather.com/support/docs/toolkits/aeris-ios-sdk-3/getting-started/).

 ## Need Support?